 return arg;

-In case we have reached the DONE
+In case we have reached the DONE continuation, pushed

-onto the stack when entering run_eval
+onto the stack when entering run_eval, we are done, the

-flag is set and the argument to the continuation
+done flag is set and the argument to the continuation

-is returned. arg
+arg is returned. arg corresponds to the

-in the evaluator.
+variable r in the evaluator.

 case SET_GLOBAL_ENV: